RotorHazard/RotorHazard/doc/RHAPI.md

 - `active` (boolean): Not yet implemented

 The sentinel value `RHUtils.CLASS_ID_NONE` should be used when no race class is defined.

+NOTE: Results should be accessed with the `db.raceclass_results` method and not by reading the `results` property directly.
+The `results` property is unreliable because results calulation is delayed to improve system performance. `db.raceclass_results` ensures the calculation is current, will return quickly from cache if possible, or will build it if necessary.

 `Database.HeatAdvanceType` defines how the UI will automatically advance heats after a race is finished.
 - `HeatAdvanceType.NONE`: Do nothing